Lunch Program Information

 5) Students with a negative lunch account balance may not be allowed to purchase a la carte items such as water, juice, fruit, vegetables, or "seconds".

-An application for Free or Reduced Lunch Benefits is provided to each student at the beginning of each school year and is included in the new student handbook.
-An application is available at any time during the school year by contacting the Food Service Director at 402-492-2111 or email email@example.com, or by accessing the school website.
+An application for Free or Reduced Lunch Benefits is provided to each family at the beginning of each school year.
+An application is available at any time during the school year by contacting Food Service Director Amy Dougherty at 402-492-2111 or by email at email@example.com.

 Sack Lunches for Field Trips